xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-node-types.md

 uses the 3rd-party ```canvas2image``` library to capture the canvas to an image.
 Run a demo of that node [here](http://scenejs.org/examples.html?page=canvasCapture).

-# Publishing Data from Nodes
+# Publishing data from nodes

 Sometimes we want our nodes to publish some data that we can subscribe to via the API.